roderickhsiao/react-in-viewport/README.md

 ## Usages

-Wrap your component with handleViewport HOC, you will receive
-1. `inViewport` props indicating the component is in viewport or not.
+Wrap your component with handleViewport HOC, you will receive `inViewport` props indicating the component is in viewport or not.

+`handleViewport` HOC accepts three params

+1. Component
-`handleViewport` HOC accepts three params, the first one is your component and the second param is the option you want to pass to [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+1. Options: second param is the option you want to pass to [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

-The third `config` param
+1. Config object:
-1. `config.disconnectOnLeave { Boolean }` disconnect intersection observer after leave
+ - `disconnectOnLeave { Boolean }` disconnect intersection observer after leave

 The HOC preserve `onEnterViewport` and `onLeaveViewport` props as a callback